morinlab/GAMBLR/README.md

 As GAMBL users (GAMBLRs, so to speak) rely on the functionality of this package, the Master branch is protected.
 All commits must be submitted via pull request on a branch.
 Please refer to the [GAMBL](https://github.com/morinlab/gambl#contribution-guidelines) documentation for details on how to do this.

 ### For Developers
 When designing new functions, please refer to guid-lines and best practices detailed [here](https://r-pkgs.org/).
 For your convenience, here is an empty function-skeleton that can be recycled when designing new GAMBLR functions.
-Ensure to alwyas provide the required documentation for any new functions.
+Ensure to always provide the required documentation for any new functions.
 See [this](https://r-pkgs.org/man.html#title-description-details) section for more details on best practices for documenting R functions.
 Unsure what information goes where in a function documentation?
 Here is a brief outline for what the different sections should include.
 For more information, see [this](https://r-pkgs.org/man.html#title).

 #### Title
 The title is taken from the first sentence.
 It should be written in sentence case, not end in a full stop, and be followed by a blank line.
 The title is shown in various function indexes (e.g. help(package = "somepackage")) and is what the user will usually see when browsing multiple functions.